MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - **Safe deployment**.
 The [Azure Safe Deploy Practice (SDP)](https://azure.microsoft.com/blog/advancing-safe-deployment-practices) ensures all code and configuration changes (planned maintenance) to the Azure platform undergo a phased roll-out, with health analyzed in case any degradation is detected during the release.
 After the Canary and Pilot phases have successfully completed, platform updates are serialized across regional pairs, ensuring that only one region in each pair is updated at a time.

 - **Platform capacity**.
 Like any cloud provider, Azure has a finite amount of resources.
 Unavailability can be a result of capacity limitations in regions.
-In the event of a regional outage, there'll be a significant increase in demand for resources as the workload seeks to recover within the paired region.
+If there's a regional outage, there will be an increase in demand for resources as the workload seeks to recover within the paired region.
 This outage might create a capacity challenge where supply temporarily does not satisfy demand.

 ### Design recommendations